yindia/iapetus/README.md

 - For now, you can log workflow execution and use the observability hooks to export events to your own tools.

 ### How do I contribute a plugin or integration?
-- The upcoming plugin system will provide clear interfaces for adding new runners, integrations, and backends (e.g., Docker, Kubernetes, Lambda).
+- The plugin system provides clear interfaces for adding new runners, integrations, and backends (e.g., Docker, Kubernetes, Lambda).
 - Contributions are welcome!
 See the [Contributing](#contributing) section and open an issue or discussion to propose your plugin idea.

 ### Is iapetus suitable for production?